plops/cl-py-generator/example/127_design_patterns/README.md

     frequent access is expected (e.g., preloading cached data).

-Here's a revised explanation, focusing on the core concepts of thread safety in singletons and providing a clear, easily understandable code example:

 ## Making Singletons Thread-Safe in Python

 This tutorial explains how to ensure your Python singletons remain